iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 - related release candidate
 - related deployment record, where applicable
 - environment
-- deployment-specific configuration references or an environment-specific configuration snapshot identifying the settings applied when that deployment record was created
+- deployment-specific configuration references or an environment-specific configuration snapshot, where applicable
 - timestamp
-- severity
+- severity, where applicable
 - record-specific state fields
   - deployment-record status, such as pending, in progress, succeeded, failed, rolled back, or cancelled
   - runtime event type or outcome, such as observed, warning, error, timeout, or recovered